-Tidal is philosophical in the sense that it is a way of thinking.
-We need to think about what might need to be done to help people reclaim their stories, and eventually recover their lives.
+Tidal is a philosophical approach.
+It is a way of thinking about what people might need in the way of help.
+Tidal asks: What might need to be done to help people reclaim the story, and eventually recover their lives?

 Tidal emphasises the discovery of mental health, as its meaning varies from one person to another.
 We hope that people will discover what mental health means for them – as unique persons.